-These plant hormones are going to mimic hormones in the female’s body which is going to have a significant effect the morphology of a man’s chest.
+These plant hormones are going to mimic hormones in the female’s body which are going to have a significant effect on the morphology of a man’s chest.

-Of course, this is only going to happen when fenugreek ingestion is in excess of four tablespoons a day, ground seeds.
+Of course, this is only going to happen when fenugreek ingestion is above four tablespoons a day, ground seeds.

 The fifteenth side effect is:

 Bloating And Gas